grafana/pyroscope/docs/sources/operators-guide/configure/configuring-memberlist.md

 ---
 aliases:
-  - /docs/fire/latest/operators-guide/configuring/configuring-memberlist/
+  - /docs/phlare/latest/operators-guide/configuring/configuring-memberlist/
-description: Learn how to configure Grafana Fire memberlist.
+description: Learn how to configure Grafana Phlare memberlist.
 menuTitle: Configuring memberlist
-title: Configuring Grafana Fire memberlist
+title: Configuring Grafana Phlare memberlist
 weight: 50
 ---

-# Configuring Grafana Fire memberlist
+# Configuring Grafana Phlare memberlist

-[Hash rings]({{< relref "../architecture/hash-ring/index.md" >}}) are a distributed consistent hashing scheme and are widely used by Grafana Fire for sharding and replication.
+[Hash rings]({{< relref "../architecture/hash-ring/index.md" >}}) are a distributed consistent hashing scheme and are widely used by Grafana Phlare for sharding and replication.

-Grafana Fire only support hash ring via memberlist protocol.
+Grafana Phlare only support hash ring via memberlist protocol.

 You can configure memberlist either via the CLI flag or its respective YAML [config option]({{< relref "reference-configuration-parameters/index.md#memberlist" >}}).

 ### Memberlist

-Grafana Fire uses `memberlist` as the KV store backend.
+Grafana Phlare uses `memberlist` as the KV store backend.

-At startup, a Grafana Fire instance connects to other Fire replicas to join the cluster.
+At startup, a Grafana Phlare instance connects to other Phlare replicas to join the cluster.
-A Grafana Fire instance discovers the other replicas to join by resolving the addresses configured in `-memberlist.join`.
+A Grafana Phlare instance discovers the other replicas to join by resolving the addresses configured in `-memberlist.join`.
 The `-memberlist.join` CLI flag must resolve to other replicas in the cluster and can be specified multiple times.

 The `-memberlist.join` can be set to: